Why do screenwriters need to be pitching if their scripts are good enough to get them into meetings in the first place?

 But that doesn’t mean you have to set yourself up for failure.

 Some agents and managers will help their clients rehearse their pitch.
-Some screenwriters will script out a presentation, complete with props and visual aides.
+Some screenwriters will script out a presentation, complete with props and visual aids.
 Some just go in and wing it.

 There’s no single answer, despite the many books or posts you’ve read on the subject.